jimmed/ink-router/README.md

 )
 ```

 ### Providing a fallback route

-In the above example, when the user supplies a command of `poop`, the default
+In the above example, when the user supplies arguments of `not a route` to the command, the default
 fallback message is shown, providing information about the route supplied.

 [![Demo of Switch component](https://asciinema.org/a/i9FLuYX6aD9RGc8cdZ9N2MXYL.png)](https://asciinema.org/a/i9FLuYX6aD9RGc8cdZ9N2MXYL)